Heatherhill – heather, hills and original nature by Kattegat

 Do you love butterflies?

-The life of insects in Denmark is struggling, however, Heatherhill’s diversified plantation offers favourable conditions for butterflies.
+The life of insects in Denmark is struggling; however, Heatherhill’s diversified plantation offers favourable conditions for butterflies.
 Therefore, you can also experience many different butterfly species.
-It is actually one of Denmark’s best butterfly locations.
-The caterpillars of each individual butterfly species depend on a few specific plant species to survive.
+It is one of Denmark’s best butterfly locations.
+The caterpillars of each butterfly species depend on a few specific plant species to survive.
 The rich biodiversity in the low, flowering vegetation makes Heatherhill the ideal habitat for butterflies that are a rarity in the rest of Denmark.

 Why is it called Heatherhill?